 Emergency Removal

 If a student Respondent poses an immediate threat to the health and safety of the College Community or an immediate threat of significant disruption to [College or University] operations, the [College or University]’s student conduct officer may summarily suspend a Respondent pursuant to WAC ___-___-____, pending final resolution of the allegations.
-Nothing in this Grievance Procedure prohibits the [College or University] from placing non-student employees on administrative leave pending final resolution of the allegations.
+Nothing in this procedure prohibits the [College or University] from placing non-student employees on administrative leave pending final resolution of the allegations.

 Investigation Notices